Blazej6/Angular-5-Api-App/README.md

 C.

 1. Download and install mongodb : https://www.mongodb.com/download-center#community
-2. Instruction how to setup mongodb onwindows: https://stackoverflow.com/questions/20796714/how-do-i-start-mongo-db-from-windows
+2. Instruction how to setup mongodb on windows: https://stackoverflow.com/questions/20796714/how-do-i-start-mongo-db-from-windows

 At this point you should have A, B and C running